 Ovarian cancer is a fast-growing group of cells that develops in the ovaries – the organs that produce sex cells which are responsible for creating new life – and which kills off surrounding, healthy ovarian tissues.
-There are several risk factors for ovarian cancer, and United Energy Workers Healthcare is dedicated to providing free home healthcare those women who have developed ovarian cancer due to their occupation associated with the DOE or any of its subcontractors.
+There are several risk factors for ovarian cancer, and United Energy Workers Healthcare and Four Corners Health Care is dedicated to providing free home healthcare those women who have developed ovarian cancer due to their occupation associated with the DOE or any of its subcontractors.
 Seeing that ovarian cancer can potentially affect a woman’s ability to bear children, this comes as a concern to many people who have received this diagnosis.
 Those who are past their childbearing years may also rightly feel concerned about an ovarian cancer diagnosis because of the cancer’s implications on overall health and well-being.
 Find out more about ovarian cancer, how it develops, and what you can do if you or a loved one has been handed this diagnosis.

 As with any cancer, ovarian cancer consists of a group of cells that divide to rapidly and cause damage to healthy tissue.
 As cancer begins to develop, some mutation in the DNA of a cell causes the cell to divide incorrectly, making two new cells that are functionally useless.
 Usually the body is good about ridding defected cells, but if the cell with damaged DNA continues to divide without being detected, it can lead to what we know as cancer.
 The damaged cells with mutated DNA then begin to divide at a rapid rate, creating a mass of cells which absorbs energy and nutrients.
 As the body feeds cancer cells, surrounding health tissues begin to die and the organ itself stops functioning properly.